abigail titian-manson

-Abigail has just joined the Ha’oom Fisheries team!
-She was born and raised in both Ahousaht Nation and Tla-o-qui-aht First Nations territories.
+Abigail was born and raised in both the Ahousaht Nation and Tla-o-qui-aht First Nations territories.
 Abigail is a member of the Tla-o-qui-aht and Ahousaht First Nations, living within the Tla-o-qui-aht First Nations territories.
 She comes from the Titian and Manson families.
 Growing up, she learned how to help both communities by providing seafood.
 In her spare time, Abigail learns from her family’s cultural teachings and knowledge of marine mechanics.
 She hopes to bring the teachings she has grown up with to our team and focus on the future of fishermen in the communities.

 AUDREY ADeLINET - development manager